iarna/streampub/README.md

   result in the earlier chapter being excluded from the index.
 If not specified will be added after any where it _was_ specified, in the order written.
 * **mime** _String_ - _Optional_ Mimetype of content, if not supplied `streampub` will try to determine type.

+*If you include indexes then you can add chapters in any order.*

 #### Example